google/googletest/docs/gmock_for_dummies.md

 This syntax allows the test writer to specify "called with any arguments" without explicitly specifying the number or types of arguments.
-To avoid unintended ambiguity, this syntax may only be used for methods which are not overloaded
+To avoid unintended ambiguity, this syntax may only be used for methods that are not overloaded.

 Either form of the macro can be followed by some optional *clauses* that provide more information about the expectation.
 We'll discuss how each clause works in